Earth Soma Counseling

 There's an amazing bridge that connects our minds to all forms of life around us, literally right under our noses.
 That is bridge is our physical body.

-This work is based on mindfulness, or the practice of noticing what we're experiencing in the present moment without judgment.
 We'll explore the depths of your own inner wilderness with curiosity, compassion, and patience: noticing body sensations and movement, inquiring into beliefs and stories, witnessing and integrating memories, and allowing emotions to be felt.

 When we meet our authentic experience without trying to judge it or control it, but maintaining a sense of safety, naturally and slowly, profound shifts happen and we can see things differently.
 A deeper wisdom is allowed to emerge.